Hi there! My name is Teo Samaržija. I am a computer engineer (I have a

 should do.
 But since that day is not today, the government power

 should be as limited as possible.
+Anything the today's government

 The unfortunate thing about social sciences that I think most